UCL/NextBrain-Case-2/README.md

 ### Histology

-This directory contains data on the histology space at 0.1mm in-plane resolution.
+This directory (_histology_) contains data on the histology space at 0.1 mm in-plane resolution.
+The spacing between histology slices is either 250 μm for blocks that included subcortical structures in the forebrain, medial structures of the cerebellum and brainstem structures or 500 μm for the other blocks.
 This resolution has been used in the 3D histology reconstruction pipeline.
 For each block, we provide the following data:
  - __slices_LFB__: histology slices stained using LFB and non-linearly aligned to the corresponding MRI section (.jpg extension).
  - __slices_HE__: histology slices stained using HE and non-linearly aligned to the corresponding MRI section (.jpg extension).